sabel83/mpllibs/libs/metamonad/doc/MPLLIBS_DATA.md

 public static `::value` string constant holding the same value.
 The string representation of the values created using the constructor contain the name of the constructor and the values of the arguments.

+The number of constructor arguments should not be greater than the value of `MPLLIBS_LIMIT_DATA_SIZE`.
+It has the value 10 by default.

 ## Header